 Q. I own a small flying school.
 How do the new fatigue rules affect me?

 For example, flying training can only be conducted while it remains within the limits of Appendix 1 or Appendix 6 or it is being conducted under an approved FRMS.
-Flying schools are more likely to adopt appendix 1 or 6 rather than 7 because an FRMS requires a large amount of resources to develop and maintain.

 It is important to note that Appendix 6 is very similar to Appendix 4, which means that an operator can conduct their single-pilot public transport service (charter) under Appendix 4 and only make minor changes to their limits for any flying training.
 The main differences are a limitation of 7 hours flying time when conducting flying training operations.
 Also, the minimum off-duty period is 12 hours after a flight duty period that contained flying training.